AgnosticUI/agnosticui/README.md

 ...and so on
 ```

-Again, the styles are driven from the vanilla html and css, where we've ensured the core component works well
+So, the styles for each framework are driven from the vanilla html and css, where we've ensured the core component works well standalone.
+For example, if you
-standalone.
-Then gets copied into each framework specific codebase (`agnosticui-css/button.css` is literally
-copied over into React's: `agnosticui-react/src/stories/button.css` or Vue's: `agnosticui-vue/src/stories/button.css` and so on, so styles are synchronized across all builds.
+run `yarn storybook` from within the React package, we will first run a script
+that copies the CSS framework css files over into the React framework ones.
+For example, the button component at: `agnosticui-css/button.css` is literally
+copied over into React's: `agnosticui-react/src/stories/button.css`.
+Or, for Vue's button component, that same CSS file is copied over into `agnosticui-vue/src/stories/button.css`.
+The big idea being that all framework styles are synchronized with the top-level CSS package's styles.

 ## Usage